Admitted students may request to defer enrollment for up to one year for the consecutive spring or fall terms.

 Who is eligible to defer enrollment?

 - Any freshman student admitted in the Early Action or Regular Decision application plans may request to defer enrollment.
+Students admitted from the waitlist are not eligible for deferred enrollment.

 - The University of Wisconsin–Madison also provides reasonable accommodations for qualified admitted transfer students with disabilities, chronic medical conditions, and for active-duty military personnel.